-The surveillance aspect of social networking is one of the biggest concerns, especially when you consider the future which youngsters are going to have to work in.
-This YouTube video [https://youtu.be/JJfw3xt4emY] illustrates a nightmare scenario, which is unequivocally plausible, and should be shared with pupils to exhibit the potential dangers beyond what they are currently warned about.
+The surveillance aspect of social networking is one of the biggest concerns, especially when you consider the future in which youngsters are going to have to work.
+This YouTube video [https://youtu.be/JJfw3xt4emY] illustrates a nightmare scenario, which is unequivocally plausible and should be shared with pupils to exhibit the potential dangers beyond what they are currently warned about.

 People will always misinterpret and use any excuse to protect their brand, with comments on social media being used as evidence to attack a person.
 This may be warranted, but in many cases the responsibility falls on the individual to ensure no excuse is justifiably used against them in terms of what has been said online.
 Today we have the ability to press ‘send’ on so many different networks, but if this is not a considered process, then this simple action can really transform the product of our lives.